How Much Fabric Do You Need for a Project?

-For any reupholstering project, your most important task will be choosing fabric-- you must determine not only the style of the material, but also how much of it you'll need.
-Determining fabric amounts is tricky, so it's essential to consult a professional before you make a purchase.
-But it's nice to be able to make at least a rough estimate, and to understand the factors involved-- the shape of the piece, the pattern of the cloth, any extras such as a skirt or welting-- before diving into a project.
-Since upholstery fabrics cost from about $20 to $250 per yard or more, knowing approximately how much you'll need before you make a choice is helpful.
+For any project, your most important task will be choosing fabric-you must determine not only the style of the material, but also how much of it you'll need.
+Determining fabric amounts is tricky, so it's good to consult a professional before you make a purchase.
+But it's nice to be able to make at least a rough estimate, and to understand the factors involved-the shape of the piece, the pattern of the cloth, any extras such as a skirt or welting-before diving into a project.
+Since fabrics cost from about $20 to $250 per yard or more, knowing approximately how much you'll need before you make a choice is helpful.

 Choosing a Fabric

-The most common width for upholstery fabric today in the United States is 54 inches; however, 48-inch-wide fabric is found both here and in Great Britain, and 40- and 42-inch widths are standard for many imported fabrics, like Indian silks.
-Other fabrics, such as garment textiles (less often used in upholstery), may be wider: Oxford cloth and gingham are frequently sold in 60- and 72-inch widths.
+The most common width for fabric today in the United States is 54 inches; however, 48-inch-wide fabric is found both here and in Great Britain, and 40- and 42-inch widths are standard for many imported fabrics, like Indian silks.
+Other fabrics such as garment textiles, may be wider: Oxford cloth and gingham are frequently sold in 60- and 72-inch widths.
 If you can, choose 54-inch-wide fabric.
-It produces the least cutting waste, and upholsterers' yardage estimates assume this width.
+It produces the least cutting waste, and yardage estimates assume this width.

 Solid fabrics are the simplest to work with: Stripes, plaids, and other patterns must be matched at the seams to be consistent.
 Though this can be tricky for the upholsterer, a smaller stripe or plaid that is evenly spaced should not cause much cutting waste, so you shouldn't need to allow for extra fabric.
-If you want welting-- the cord that covers the seams-- from the same fabric, you'll need a lot more.
+If you want welting-the cord that covers the seams-from the same fabric, you'll need a lot more.
 "Welting on a chair with a striped or plaid fabric automatically adds an extra yard and a half," says upholsterer Carl Dellatore, owner of the D&F Workroom in New York City.
-"Welting is always cut on the bias-- a diagonal --so it lies smoothly.
+"Welting is always cut on the bias-a diagonal-so it lies smoothly.
 Often, you can cheat a little and get welting from cutting excess, but a stripe or plaid won't look right unless it is cut on a complete bias."
 Some people choose a solid fabric for welting that complements their patterned piece.
 This makes the work simpler and usually saves money, since solids are generally less expensive than patterns.

 Never skimp on fabric and assume you will be able to go back to the store and buy more if necessary.
 This might seem like smart shopping, but it's not: Never expect to get an exact fabric match the second time around.
 "Dye lots change overnight," warns upholsterer Carl Dellatore.
 "You might buy an extra yard of fabric that looks the same, but if the dye is slightly different, it won't match the rest of the fabric."